 SMSF property borrowing risks include:

 - Higher costs than a normal home loan – SMSF property loans are more expensive than other property loans.
+On average, you can expect to pay an interest rate that is approximately 2% higher than a standard investment property loan.

 - Cash flow – Debt repayments must be made from your SMSF which means your fund must always have sufficient cash flow to meet the loan repayments.
+This is the reason many SMSF investors choose high cash flow properties such as commercial property because the rent collected often exceeds the loan repayments.

 - Reduction in negative gearing benefits – Any tax and depreciation losses from the property cannot be offset against your taxable income outside of the SMSF.